-Dennis Kelleher, president and chief executive of Better Markets said NAFA is “just an industry group trying to kill a rule requiring them to put their clients’ best interest first.”
+Dennis Kelleher, president and chief executive of Better Markets, a group that supports market regulation, said NAFA is “just an industry group trying to kill a rule requiring them to put their clients’ best interest first.”

-Fixed indexed annuity products identified in the Labor Department rule, Kelleher said, “are treated differently because they are loaded with conflicts of interest [and charge] huge commissions of 6 percent to 8 percent.”
+Fixed indexed annuity products identified in the Labor Department rule, Kelleher said, “are treated differently because they are loaded with conflicts of interest [and charge] huge commissions of 6% to 8%.”

 Micah Hauptman, financial services counsel at the Consumer Federation of America, said fixed indexed annuities have “seriously detrimental features” for retirement savers.

-“Tomorrow’s case is about ensuring retirement savers have the necessary protections so that when a financial professional recommends a fixed-indexed annuity, it is because it is in the saver’s best interest not because it is in the financial professional’s self-interest,” Hauptman said.
+“Tomorrow’s case is about insuring retirement savers have the necessary protections so that when a financial professional recommends a fixed indexed annuity, it is because it is in the saver’s best interest not because it is in the financial professional’s self-interest,” Hauptman said.

 The Washington case is one of several pending in U.S. federal district courts.